visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 - `addChannel(props)`: create a new channel with given properties and return a handle to it
 - `removeChannel(handle)`: remove a channel from the timeline

+The `AnimationLoop` will update `timeline` each frame with the current `engineTime` (time since startup), which the `timeline` can use to update `time` if it is playing.

-The `time` property provided in `animationProps` will be the value returned by `animationLoop.timeline.getTime()`.
-This will ensure that all animations tracking `animationProps.time` will follow timeline controls rather than wall time. `animationLoop.timeline` will also be passed in `animatonProps` so that applications can easily manipulate it.
+The `time` property provided in `animationProps` will be the value returned by `AnimationLoop.timeline.getTime()`.
+This will ensure that all animations tracking `animationProps.time` will follow timeline controls rather than wall time.

+`AnimationLoop.timeline` will also be passed in `animatonProps` so that applications can easily manipulate it.

 ## Integration with GLTFAnimaton

 Integration with `GLTFAnimation`should amount to simply passing the timeline object, and optionally a channel handle to the constructor.
 Then the [animate method](https://github.com/uber/luma.gl/blob/7.0-release/modules/addons/src/gltf/gltf-animator.js) would simply use `timeline.getTime()` to update rather than receiving the `timeMs` argument.

-A significant advantage to this approach over the current one is that it becomes straightforward to orchestrate multiple glTF animations of arbitrary duration into customizable application-defined animations.
+Significant advantages of this approach over the current one are that animation become controlable by the application and it becomes straightforward to orchestrate multiple glTF animations of arbitrary duration into customizable application-defined animation sequences.